CLI Command Reference¶

 Backend Selection Logic:

-- Serverless Environment: Automatically uses subprocess
+- Serverless Environment: Automatically uses subprocess backend

-- Local Environment: Prefers shell
+- Local Environment: Prefers shell backend, falls back to subprocess

-- Manual Override: Use --backend
+- Manual Override: Use --backend flag to force specific backend

 Unity Catalog Volume Path Handling¶